 The lyrics to this timeless hymn were written by the grieving Rev. Thomas A. Dorsey after the death of his wife and infant son in childbirth.
 Dorsey based the tune heavily on the 1844 hymn “Maitland,” composed by George N. Allen.
 This moving piece is available in men’s, women’s and mixed arrangements.

 This lovely song was written by Newfoundland folk singer Shirley Montague.
 Newfound Sound, the Harmony Inc. chorus from St. John’s, commissioned the piece in honor of their late member Elaine Sparkes.
 Though the piece is very specific to Elaine’s life, it probably could be rewritten to honor another barbershopper.

 This stirring Jewish religious piece is right for believers of all faiths.

-The thought-provoking Dan Fogelberg song, this piece seems to be about a colt that might run in the Kentucky Derby but may just have a larger meaning for us all.
+The thought-provoking Dan Fogelberg song, this piece seems to be about a colt that might run in the Kentucky Derby but may just have a deeper meaning for us all.

 You don’t have to be a Baptist to sing this song, which somehow manages to be both lively and majestic.

 I am not sure whose idea this was, but putting “Silent Night” into minor mode was way interesting.
 Want to scramble (but not to eat!) your audiences’ brains?
 This tune will do it. . . .